leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/22.2.1/usermanual-econnect-m3-part-1.md

 			- If the above setting is set to Yes, then the item price will be updated with MMSAPR from MITMAS only if the ODSAPR from OPRBAS is 0 or there is no valid price data for the item.

 			- If the above setting is set to No, then the item price will be updated with '0.00'

+- External tracking number information will get updated via MWS410MI/GetHead API since it is not coming under the Shipment BOD

+- Re-aligned the eConnect-ION backend configuration settings in a user friendly way

 Rest of the User Manual for  22.2.1 is same as 21.4.0